Dr Michelle MacLean

 Teaching

-I teach on a variety of modules in the Biomedical Engineering Department:
+I teach a variety of modules in the Biomedical Engineering Department, including the below:

-I also supervise a range of interdisciplinary students (EEE, BME, SIPBS) for their undergraduate and postgraduate research projects.
+I also supervise students for their undergraduate and postgraduate research projects.

 Research Interests